-Nanny.
-A nanny will offer you lots of flexibility and can be a great arrangement if you have irregular hours (for example if you work in the evenings).
+Nanny: A nanny will offer you lots of flexibility and can be a great arrangement if you have irregular hours (for example if you work in the evenings).
 However, nannies are usually the most expensive form of childcare.
 If you take on a nanny you may be legally classed as their employer.
 Find more information about your responsibilities here.
 Many nannies are not registered with Ofsted.
-Registered nannies are usually more expensive, but will have a paediatric first aid diploma and liability insurance.
-As their employer, you must pay an Ofsted registered nanny’s income tax and national insurance.
-On the other hand, you will be able to use childcare vouchers to pay for the care.
+Registered nannies are usually more expensive, but must have undertaken certain training and have liability insurance.
+Childcare vouchers can be used to pay a nanny who is registered with Ofsted.

-For how to find a nanny go to: http://www.babycentre.co.uk/baby/workandchildcare/whatnannydoes/
+For information on how to find a nanny, click here.

 What childcare is available for school age children?

 There is a range of formal and informal childcare for 5 to 16 years old, although it will be more difficult to find formal childcare for older children.

 Childminder:Usually childminders look after children aged under 12 in the childminder’s home, and will often pick up children from school.